 Self Centered Box Thinking

-The author talks about self-centered self deception, which they call “being in the box”.
+The authors talk about self-centered self-deception, which they call “being in the box”.

 We self deceive ourselves when we see other people’s needs as less important than our own.
 We may consider them as simple nuisances to our well being and see them as objects.

 Another consequence of box thinking is to inflate our own qualities and to magnify other people’s weaknesses.

 The main issue of this distorted worldview is that of blaming others instead of looking at our own contributions.

 Fake Out of the Box